paulstephane/UPL_Accessory/README.md

 **Existing folders with a 2 digit prefix (01 to 99) are automatically re-numbered sequentially from 01 to 99 each time the content of the key is displayed (or the Refresh button is clicked).
 Other folders are left unchanged.**

+The last folder of the USB key is displayed.
+You can display other folder contents using the pull down menu.

 Click on the first icon (folder with + sign) to **add a new folder** to the USB key.

 To **add tracks**: